dan-walsh/flightsounds/README.md

 ### Output Files
-Output files are named SITE_overflights.csv, where SITE is the specific site code.
+By default, output files are named SITE_overflights.csv, where SITE is the specific site code.
+They are saved directly in the selected working directory.

 ## Running the Scripts

+### flight_event_extractor

 The ultimate goal of the first two scripts is to create two files: a srcID file containing predicted overflight events, and an overflights output file containing detailed information about the location and velocity of the plane at the time of closest approach.